 Tagged: SKY Q Disable SSID

-This topic contains 0 replies, has 1 voice, and was last updated by UK Sentinel 5 months, 3 weeks ago.
+- This topic has 0 replies, 1 voice, and was last updated 1 year ago by UK Sentinel.

 So, I have just had my Sky package upgraded to Sky Q and so far loving the new Interface (UI) very smooth and looks sleek, also enjoying the inbuilt Netfix App but alas the buttons (remote) seem a little, flimsy (insignificant) .